 Onward and upward with the rest of the night.

 We played a bundle of games including pop the balloon for a prize, Ugliest toes, cutest toes, cutest nails, ugliest nails, funniest joke, and this fun team game of decorating a pumpkin! each game / contest won prizes!

-We had some funny pumpkins including a Queen pumpkin, a seasonal holiday pumpkin, a dread lock Pinocchio looking pumpkin and a pumpkin web that said “boo” The winners were the team who created all different seasons on their pumpkin!
+We had some funny pumpkins!
+Including a Queen pumpkin, a seasonal pumpkin, a Pinocchio looking pumpkin and a pumpkin web that said “boo”.
+The winners were the team who created all different seasons on their pumpkin!

-Our goal at the end of the night was to have each guest go home with at least two prizes and also a party favor.
-Luckily we were successful in each guest going home with many prizes!
-We sent each lady home with these fun filled favors: (Krystal made the Tags which we will be offering a free printable for in another post!
-So keep your eyes open for that!)
+Our goal at the end of the night for our annual party is to have each guest go home with at least two prizes and also a party favor.
+Luckily we are always successful in each guest going home with many prizes!
+We sent each lady home with these fun filled favors.
+Krystal made the Tags which we will be offering a free printable for in another post!
+So keep your eyes open for that!